-Checklist of Steps to follow to get a Divorce
+Checklist to follow to obtain an Australian Divorce

 An Application for Divorce in Australia does not have to be physically filed in Court or posted to the Court for filing.